AasthaMehtaTech/DSA_Team12_Uplift_Project/Loops_Patterns_Print/InputOutput/ReadME.md

   1 2 * * * * *
   1 * * * * * * *
   ```
-  4.
-  Take the following as input: number
+  4.Take the following as input: number
    Write a function which returns true if the number is an armstrong number and false otherwise, where Armstrong number is      defined as follows.
 A positive integer of n digits is called an Armstrong number of order n (order is number of digits) if.
 abcd… = pow(a,n) + pow(b,n) + pow(c,n) + pow(d,n) + ….
 1634 is an Armstrong number as 1634 = 1^4 + 6^4 + 3^4 + 4^4